Natha Sampradaya: Practices

-The Nath tradition has two branches, one consisting of sadhus (celibate monks) and other married householder laypeople.
+The Nath tradition has two branches, one consisting of sadhus (celibate monks) and other married householder (laypeople).
 The householders are significantly more in number than monks and have the characteristics of an endogamous caste.
-Both Nath sadhus and householders are found in Nepal and India, but more so in regions such as West Bengal, Nepal, Uttarakhand, Uttar Pradesh, Rajasthan and Karnataka.
+Both Nath sadhus and householders are found in Nepal and India, particularly in West Bengal, Nepal, Uttarakhand, Uttar Pradesh, Rajasthan and Karnataka.
 The ascetics created an oversight organization called the Barah Panthi Yogi Mahasabha in 1906, based in the Hindu sacred town of Haridwar.
-According to an estimate by Bouillier in 2008, there are about 10,000 ascetics (predominantly males) in the Nath ascetic order, distributed in about 500 monasteries across India but mostly in northern and western regions of India, along with a much larger householder Nath tradition.
-The oldest known monastery of the Naths that continues to be in use, is near Mangalore, in Karnataka.
-This monastery (Kadri matha) houses Shaiva iconography from the 10th century.
+According to an estimate by Bouillier in 2008, there are about 10,000 ascetics (predominantly males) in the Nath ascetic order, in about 500 monasteries across India, mainly in the northern and western regions of India, along with a much larger householder Nath tradition.
+The oldest known Nath monastery still in use is Kadri matha near Mangalore in Karnataka., which houses Shaiva iconography from the 10th century.

 A notable feature of the monks is that most of them are itinerant, moving from one monastery or location to another, never staying in the same place for long.
-Many form a floating group of wanderers, where they participate in festivals together, share work and thus form a collective identity.
-They gather in certain places cyclically, particularly on festivals such as Navratri, Maha Shivaratri and Kumbh Mela.
-Many walk very long distances over a period of months from one sacred location to another, across India, in their spiritual pursuits.
+Many form floating groups of wanderers who participate in festivals together, share work and thus form a collective identity.
+They gather in certain places cyclically, particularly during Navaratri, Maha Shivaratri and Kumbh Mela.
+Many people walk for months across India, covering long distances between sacred locations in their spiritual pursuits.

-The Nath monks wear loin cloths and dhotis, little else.
+The Nath monks wear loincloths and dhotis and little else.
 Typically they also cover themselves with ashes, tie up their hair in dreadlocks, and when they stop walking, they keep a sacred fire called dhuni.
 These ritual dressing, covering body with ash, and the body art are, however, uncommon with the householders.
-Both the Nath monks and householders wear a woolen thread around their necks with a small horn, rudraksha bead and a ring attached to the thread.
-This is called Singnad Janeu.
-The small horn is important to their religious practice, is blown during certain festivals, rituals and before they eat.
+Both the Nath monks and householders wear a woolen thread around their necks, called Singnad Janeu, with a small horn, rudraksha bead and a ring attached to the thread.
+The small horn is important to their religious practice and is blown during certain festivals, rituals and before meal.
 Many Nath monks and a few householders also wear notable earrings.